JelleBouma/TimestampAnalyser/README.md

 # More information

-See my thesis for more information about my research into time-stamps: https://www.open.ou.nl/hjo/supervision/2019-jelle.bouma-bsc-thesis.pdf
+Paper regarding this method and tool here: https://dl.acm.org/doi/fullHtml/10.1145/3600160.3605027 Even more information can be found in my thesis: https://www.open.ou.nl/hjo/supervision/2019-jelle.bouma-bsc-thesis.pdf

 Furthermore, any questions can be asked in the Issues section or in an e-mail to me.